 Fish Fry Lake is a 7-acre experiment.
 Imagine seven football fields of water.
-I live here, and Fish Fry is a complete 180 degree shift from my behind-the-desk routine.
-So a couple times a day I visit it.
+I live here, and Fish Fry is a complete 180-degree shift from my behind-the-desk routine.
+So, a couple times a day I visit it.
 On occasion, I get in the water, usually with a GoPro strapped to my wrist.
 This is because, even though the footage isn’t particularly commercial, the things I see may be vital.
 They may show us a path forward, where water can be the incredible resource that it was in the past.
 The bottom line is, I have this living experiment just steps from my computer.
 Yesterday I had a surprise lesson about crawfish habitat.
-Check out the following short story.
-When you’ve read it, stop and consider…how does this story, this information/data influence your goals?

 Then baby crawfish started crawling out of the bag.
 The whole bag was like the maternity ward in a hospital…a crawfish maternity ward!
 When you have super nutrient rich water, you need to design structure into your pond that allows for bottom dwellers to be able to climb upwards, so they can breathe at night when oxygen isn’t being produced by plants.
 All of us need to breathe, and oxygen goes away in nutrient rich water at night.